GKingA/linear_algebra/README.md

 The rank-one-decomposition algorithm can be used to solve a system of linear equations.

 Code for counting sign changes as per the Strum theorem.
-Recursive eigenvalue calculation based on the Strum theorem over tridiagonal matrices.
+Recursive eigenvalue calculation based on the Strum theorem over tridiagonal matrices as well as the Householder transformation for symmetrical matrices into tridiagonal form.

 ## Norm